 - the Isle of Man

 You must bring originals of all your pet’s documents, not photocopies.

 Pet passports list the different treatments your pet has had.

-You can get one from certain vets in EU countries, and other countries the UK accepts pet passports from.
-If your vet does not issue pet passports, ask them for the nearest that does, or contact the Animal and Plant Health Agency.
+You can get a pet passport from a vet authorised to issue them in Part 1 listed countries.
+If your vet does not issue pet passports, ask them for the nearest one that does or contact the Animal and Plant Health Agency.

 You should travel with previous pet passports in some cases, for example if your pet has had a blood test.
 Ask your vet if you think this applies to your pet.

 Only vets in EU countries can enter rabies vaccination details into an EU pet passport.
 Any vet in any country can put tapeworm treatment details into a passport.

 You’ll need to get a new pet passport when all the treatment spaces are full.